 Cost And Durability Are Among The Main Differences Between Traditional And Acrylic Stuccos

-When it comes to traditional and acrylic stuccos, the cost and durability are the main differences between the two.
+When it comes to traditional and acrylic stucco, the cost and durability are the main differences between the two.
 While they share many similarities in strength, flexibility, and fire resistance, there are some notable variations to consider before making a final decision.

 Acrylic coatings are more expensive than traditional stucco as a result of their distinct composition and process of application.
 Unlike stucco that is cement-based, acrylic stucco has to be applied in three layers with drying time in between each layer.